Global stocks inch up on trade hopes but growth fears temper gains | MarketScreener

 The euro wobbled at $1.0991, falling below a key support around $1.10 and not far from a 28-month low of $1.0926 touched earlier this month.

-Sterling also slipped to $1.2435, having peaked at a two-month high of $1.2582 set on Friday as traders looked to a Supreme Court ruling on whether Prime Minister Boris Johnson misled Queen Elizabeth over his reasons for suspending parliament this month.
+Sterling also slipped to $1.2435 <GBP=D4>, having peaked at a two-month high of $1.2582 set on Friday as traders looked to a Supreme Court ruling on whether Prime Minister Boris Johnson misled Queen Elizabeth over his reasons for suspending parliament this month.

 The Supreme Court said it will issue its decision at 0930 GMT on Tuesday.